-VANCOUVER, Feb.
-7, 2020 /CNW/ - A disciplinary hearing was originally scheduled before a Hearing Panel of the Investment Industry Regulatory Organization of Canada (IIROC) in the matter of Brian Anthony Peters on February 10 – 14 and February 17 – 21, 2020.
-The disciplinary hearing was adjourned to May 11 – 15 and May 25 – 29, 2020.
+VANCOUVER, May 5, 2020 /CNW/ - A discipline hearing was originally scheduled before a Hearing Panel of the Investment Industry Regulatory Organization of Canada (IIROC) in the matter Brian Anthony Peters on May 11-15 and 25-29.
+The discipline hearing has been adjourned to a date to be determined.

 The hearing concerns allegations that:

 (a) Between April 2011 and December 2012, Mr. Peters failed to use due diligence to learn and remain informed of the essential facts relative to his client, contrary to Dealer Member Rule 1300.1(a).

 (b) Between October 2010 and December 2012, Mr. Peters failed to use due diligence to ensure that recommendations he made were suitable for the client, contrary to Dealer Member Rule 1300.1(q).

 (c) Between October 2010 and December 2012, Mr. Peters executed transactions in the account of his client without obtaining proper instruction or direction from the client, contrary to Dealer Member Rule 29.1.